Warning: This work has been rated 16+ for violence and mature content.

 Was perfection really worth it?

-Tale Twenty-Six-Trapped in school
+Tale Twenty-Six-Damnation school

 Helena couldn’t breathe.
 She was trapped within the walls of her “school”, within the cement.

 And she could sense the presence of the other kids too.
 They were trapped here too.

 She would just die here, all alone, nameless and forgotten...

 Little Mari was playing in her favorite ball pit place, tossing about the large, colorful balls and giggling all the while.